 Single Luck Charms, Good Luck Pocket Pieces, and One-Offs

 There are many un-dated zodiac medals, but one can tell from the artistry generally what time period they are from.
 I have often seen these types of charms and medals, but rarely are there any dates or mint marks associated with them.
 They often come from Europe and sometimes oriental countries as well.
-It's very difficult to know unless there is writing on them that might give away a country of origin.
-They are usually made of copper, brass, pewter and pot metal, but sometimes you can find them in silver or bronze.
+It isn't easy to know unless the writing on them might give away a country of origin.
+They are usually made of copper, brass, pewter, and pot metal, but sometimes you can find them in silver or bronze.
 With the proliferation of private mints and custom coinage, I have been surprised that there has not been many more of these on the market.
 Most of the designs for these types of pieces are pre-WWII.
 Having said that, sometimes symbols on them, like the swastika, do not have the same connotation today that they did back when the pieces were made.